Assume llm and tools are already defined

-As you build more sophisticated applications using LangChain's Chains and Agents, you'll inevitably encounter situations where things don't work as expected.
+Building sophisticated applications with LangChain's Chains and Agents often leads to situations where things don't work as expected.
 Debugging these systems presents unique challenges, largely due to the non-deterministic nature of the underlying Large Language Models (LLMs) and the interaction between multiple components.
 An Agent might choose an unexpected tool, a Chain might produce garbled output, or the entire process might halt unexpectedly.
 Systematic debugging is therefore essential.

 from langchain_openai import ChatOpenAI